abolibibelot/kafka-ganglia/README.md

     kafka.ganglia.metrics.host=localhost
     kafka.ganglia.metrics.port=8649
     kafka.ganglia.metrics.group=kafka
-    # This can be use to exclude some metrics from ganglia
+    # The following can be used to exclude metrics from ganglia
     # since kafka has quite a lot of metrics, it is useful
     # if you have many topics/partitions.
+    # You can specify multiple patterns, with a semicolon (;)
+    # as a separator.
+You can optionally specify a different separator
     kafka.ganglia.metrics.exclude.regex=<not set>
+    kafka.ganglia.metrics.filter.separator=<not set>

 Usage As Lib
 -----------